pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 app.set('view engine', 'ejs');
 ```

-Next, let's add the following code to respond to the `/` route with an `index` template:
+Next, let's add the following code to respond to the `/` route with the `index` template:
 ```javascript
 app.get('/', function (req, res) {
 	res.render('index', {});